101955 Bennu

-Bennu was the target of the OSIRIS-REx mission which is intended to return its samples to Earth in 2023 for further study.
-On 3 December 2018, the OSIRIS-REx spacecraft arrived at Bennu after a two-year journey.
-It orbited the asteroid and mapped out Bennu's surface in detail, seeking potential sample collection sites.
+Bennu was the target of the OSIRIS-REx mission that returned samples of the asteroid to Earth.
+The spacecraft, launched in September 2016, arrived at the asteroid two years later and mapped its surface in detail, seeking potential sample collection sites.
 Analysis of the orbits allowed calculation of Bennu's mass and its distribution.

-In October 2020, OSIRIS-REx successfully touched down on the surface of Bennu, collected a sample using an extendable arm, secured the sample and prepared for a return trip to Earth.
-On 10 May 2021, OSIRIS-REx successfully completed its departure from the Bennu asteroid while still carrying the sample of the asteroid rubble.
+In October 2020, OSIRIS-REx briefly touched down and collected a sample of the asteroid's surface.
+A capsule containing the sample was returned and landed on Earth in September 2023, with distribution and analysis of the sample ongoing.
+On 15 May 2024, an overview of preliminary analytical studies on the returned samples was reported.